-Norway Itinerary Route
+Norway Itinerary and Route Map

 With our flights arriving in Oslo, we picked up our rental car and began our journey to the fjord lands before heading North to explore some of what northern Norway has to offer.